 What are the differences between old radios and new radios, and why would you choose one over the other?
 This is the kind of question I always ask, because I’ve noticed that the conventional wisdom does not necessarily reflect the best choice.
 We’ve all noticed that the majority of the RC community has switched over to 2.4 GHz, and there are some good reasons for this shift, but not all of the changes are for the better.
 It’s not a slam-dunk case one way or the other.

 First, let’s go through the pros and cons of the old technology.
 On the positive side, these frequencies are licensed by the federal government for use in controlling RC vehicles.
 The transmitters can legally broadcast at 1 watt, which provides a very respectable range.
-You can still control your plane as far as you can see it, and if it flies out of sight you still have a chance of getting it back if you give it the right inputs, because you’re still controlling it even if you can’t see it.
+You can still control your plane as far as you can see it, and if it flies out of sight you still have a chance of getting it back if you give it the right inputs, because you actually can still control it after you can no longer see it.
 The long waves of the 72 MHz band can bend around objects, so if you fly a plane behind a barn, a car, a tree, or even a low hill, you are still in control.
 The receiver has a long antenna, which can pick up a signal no matter the plane’s location or position.
 The antenna can’t be blocked by the engine, and it is still effective in the vicinity of carbon fiber and metal objects.
 72 MHz also has some disadvantages.
 That long, effective antenna has to be routed through the fuselage.
 Only one radio at a time can be operated per channel.
 There are 50 channels, but chances are that duplicates will arrive at the field at the same time.
 Even if you practice good frequency control, some doofus can show up later, turn his radio on, and shoot your plane down.
 Worse yet is when that doofus is you, and you are responsible for somebody else’s loss.
 AM and FM signals are subject to jamming interference from outside sources, sometimes even from interference patterns created by combinations of other frequencies.
 And of course the most common problem experienced when using 72 MHz radios is damage to the receiver crystal caused by crashing.
 Back in the old days you would just do an engine-on test, and if you got a glitch you would install a new crystal, but it’s hard to get new crystals nowadays.
-However, just before the old radios went out of fashion, most manufacturers had switched over to synthesized receivers that could be matched to the transmitter with the push of a button, with no need for a crystal.
+However, just before the old radios went out of fashion, most manufacturers had switched over to synthesized receivers that could be matched to the transmitter frequency with the push of a button, with no need for a crystal.

 The reason the new radios operate on 2.4 GHz is because of microwave ovens.
 Because of the difficulty of making an affordable oven that doesn’t produce a ton of radio interference, the 2.4 GHz frequency was left open, while other bands were licensed for specific applications.
 Many decades later anybody who wants to sell a garage door opener, blue tooth, wifi router, or radio controlled toy uses this wild west 2.4 GHz free for all frequency.
 Here’s what Wikipedia has to say about 2.4 GHz.
 Will it reach a saturation point and cause an intolerable level of safe mode lockups?
 Time will tell.

 So, what does all of this mean to you, the prospective radio user?
 Should you follow the herd to 2.4 GHz, or should you use an old 72 MHz radio like some kind of hipster?
 That all depends on your personal situation.
-A lot of flying clubs allow only 2.4 GHz nowadays, to eliminate any possibility of interference (which hardly seems fair, since 72 mhz is licensed by the FCC for flying).
-When everybody was on 72, clubs used to have transmitter impounds, frequency flags, frequency boards with clothespins, or other such frequency control schemes to keep people from shooting each other down.
+Some flying clubs allow only 2.4 GHz nowadays, to eliminate any possibility of interference (which hardly seems fair, since 72 mhz is licensed by the FCC for flying).
+When everybody was on 72, clubs used to have transmitter impounds, frequency flags, frequency boards with clothespins, or other such schemes to keep people from shooting each other down.
 It sure seems easier to just tell all of the members to leave their 72 MHz gear at home.
+What if you fly at an all-frequencies club?
+If you fly at a small club or with a few friends at somebody’s pasture, or by yourself out in the boondocks, you can pretty much use whatever radio you have on hand.
+Just ask everybody present if there is anybody else on your channel.
+We had tons of fun with 72 MHz FM radios before 2.4 GHz came along, so it’s hard to believe that 72 MHz is as bad as people say it is.